 - wildflower seed bombs

-NOTE: I made my own custom stencil with my Cameo and some adhesive vinyl, but if you find a premade stencil that you love, that will work too!
+NOTE: I made my own custom stencil with my cutting machine and some adhesive vinyl, but if you find a pre-made stencil that you love, that will work too!

 I love using small makeup sponges when stenciling; they’re the perfect density to get a nice solid coat of paint on your project, but unlike brushes, you won’t accidentally brush paint under the edge of the stencil when painting.

 The first thing you need is a stencil.
-I decided to make my own using my Silhouette Cameo and some adhesive vinyl.
-I found a super cute design in the Silhouette Online store, then pulled it apart into separate layers.
+I decided to make my own using my cutting machine and some adhesive vinyl.
+I found a super cute design online, then pulled it apart into separate layers.
 I wanted each part of the stencil to be painted in different colors, so I pulled all of the stems into their own grouped stencil, all of the small flowers into another, the two large flowers into another, and the two yellow centers into a fourth separate stencil.
 Then I typed out the word “grow” and made that its own layer as well.

-I cut out all of the layers of the stencil using my Cameo and then weeded away all the inner parts of the stencil.
+I cut out all of the layers of the stencil using my cutting machine and then weeded away all the inner parts of the stencil.
 I wanted to start with the word first, so I peeled that stencil layer off the paper backing and stuck it to the fabric bag.

 Adhesive vinyl sticks well enough to fabric, but make sure you press it on really well around the edges of the openings.
 This is another reason I love using makeup sponges; even if the stencil doesn’t stick perfectly, the up and down “dabbing” motion you make with the sponge will make much more clear, crisp lines than the left to right “brushing” motion of using a paintbrush.
 (If you don’t have makeup sponges, you can use a nice thick stencil brush and “dab” the paint on with that as well, but I feel the sponges have better coverage.)